 The Beatles themselves appeared in a live-action epilogue.

-Yellow Submarine‘s original animation style and choice Beatles songs made it an instant classic in its day.
+Considering Yellow Submarine was a contractual obligation for The Beatles, it turned out surprisingly well under the circumstances and the original animation style and choice Beatles songs made it an instant classic in its day.

 In 1999, the film was re-released on home video and DVD, including the Hey Bulldog sequence cut from the original movie.